Pakistan to export electricity to Tajikistan in winter through CASA-1000

 Under the agreement, the official said, once the CASA-1000 project is completed, Pakistan will import 1,000MW electricity from Tajikistan at 9 cents per unit in summer season for 5 months from May to September, but now authorities in Islamabad have made up their mind to export 1,000MW electricity to Tajikistan through the same project in winter as hydro generation in Tajikistan turns zero.

+The construction agreement has been signed among four countries (Kyrgyzstan, Tajikistan, Afghanistan and Pakistan) under the project CASA-1000.
+Sweden-based well known company in power sector -- ABB -- has been selected through ICB for building two converters to be installed each in Nowshera (Pakistan) and another one in Sungtuda (Tajikistan) at the cost of $313 million.
+However, the total cost of the project of HVDC (high voltage direct current) transmission line including converters stands at $1.17 billion.

+The HVDC transmission line will be laid from Sangtuda in Tajikistan and is to pass through Kunduz, Pul-e-Khumri, Kabul and Jalalabad in Afghanistan and end up in Peshawar.
+The total length of the transmission line is estimated to be 750km, 16 percent of which would pass through Tajikistan, 75 percent through Afghanistan and 9 percent through Pakistan.

-Under the master agreement of CASA-1000, a transmission line would originate in the Kyrgyz Republic and Tajikistan and pass through Afghanistan to reach Pakistan.
+However, under the master agreement of CASA-1000, a transmission line would originate in the Kyrgyz Republic and Tajikistan and pass through Afghanistan to reach Pakistan.
+The project will comprise the development, financing, construction, ownership and operation of the AC and DC facilities.

+This would include a 750km high voltage direct current transmission system between Tajikistan and Pakistan via Afghanistan, together with associated converter stations at Sangtuda (1,300MW), Kabul (300MW) and Peshawar (1,300MW).
+A 477km 500-KV alternating current facility would also run between the Kyrgyz Republic (Datka) and Tajikistan (Khoujand).
+System upgrades would also be required to safely and reliably accommodate the AC and DC facilities and the associated power flows.

 ISLAMABAD: Pakistan has decided to export electricity to Tajikistan in winter season through CASA-1000 project as in the power purchase agreement (PPA), a reverse flow of electricity clause was included and to this effect the authorities in Power Division would soon engage their counterparts in Tajikistan, a senior official of Power Division told The News.